(Updated September 2015)

 Accelerator Driven Reactors (ADS): The sub-critical ADS system is an unconventional nuclear fission energy concept that is potentially ‘thorium capable’.
 Spallation neutrons are producedd when high-energy protons from an accelerator strike a heavy target like lead.
 These neutrons are directed at a region containing a thorium fuel, eg, Th-plutonium which reacts to produce heat as in a conventional reactor.
 The system remains subcritical ie, unable to sustain a chain reaction without the proton beam.
 Difficulties lie with the reliability of high-energy accelerators and also with economics due to their high power consumption.
 (See also information page on Accelerator-Driven Nuclear Energy.)

 A key finding from thorium fuel studies to date is that it is not economically viable to use low-enriched uranium (LEU – with a U-235 content of up to 20%) as a fissile driver with thorium fuels, unless the fuel burn-up can be taken to very high levels – well beyond those currently attainable in LWRs with zirconium cladding.

 With regard to proliferation significance, thorium-based power reactor fuels would be a poor source for fissile material usable in the illicit manufacture of an explosive device.
 U-233 contained in spent thorium fuel contains U-232 which decays to produce very radioactive daughter nuclides and these create a strong gamma radiation field.
 This confers proliferation resistance by creating significant handling problems and by greatly boosting the detectability (traceability) and ability to safeguard this material.

 There have been several significant demonstrations of the use of thorium-based fuels to generate electricity in several reactor types.
 Many of these early trials were able to use high-enriched uranium (HEU) as the fissile ‘driver’ component, and this would not be considered today.

-The 300 MWe Thorium High Temperature Reactor (THTR) in Germany operated with thorium-HEU fuel between 1983 and 1989, when it was shut down due to technical problems.
+The 300 MWe Thorium High Temperature Reactor (THTR) at Hamm-Uentrop in Germany operated with thorium-HEU fuel between 1983 and 1989, when it was shut down due to technical problems.
 Over half of its 674,000 pebbles contained Th-HEU fuel particles (the rest comprised graphite moderator and some neutron absorbers).
 These were continuously moved through the reactor as it operated, and on average each fuel pebble passed six times through the core.